numinit/flack/README.md

 Flack serves an HTTP server from Nix projects using a [Rack](https://rack.github.io/rack/main/SPEC_rdoc.html)-inspired CGI gateway, and provides a web router API written in Nix that works like [Express](https://expressjs.com/) and [Sinatra](https://sinatrarb.com/).

-Flack works with both flakes and non-flakes, using [idc](https://github.com/jakehamilton/idc) to load projects that it can't natively load with Nix.
+It works with both flakes and non-flakes, using [idc](https://github.com/jakehamilton/idc) to load projects that it can't natively load with Nix.

+## Start search.nixos.org on any flake!

+The following example will document options and packages in [nixPKCS](https://github.com/numinit/nixpkcs).
+Click the "Flakes" button and type "pkcs11" to see module options and packages.

+    nix run github:numinit/flack -- --flake github:numinit/flack?dir=search \
+        --override-input flake github:numinit/nixpkcs

+You can override the 'flake' input of the search app to any flake you want.

+The first request on each channel may take up to 30 seconds to load as nixpkgs is evaluated.
+Subsequent requests will be fast.

 ## Experimental